JonmarCorpuz/knowledgeDump/GCP/[Networking] Private Service Connect.md

 <br>

-# Private Service Connect Methods
+# Private Service Connect Connection via Private Endpoints

-A PSC **service attachment** is a resource that a service producer uses to **expose their service privately**

-* Acts as an access point allowing consumers in different VPC networks to connect securely to the service
-* Can be seen as a load balancer fronting the service

-## Private Endpoints

 A PSC **endpoint** is the consumer-side resource that connects to a service attachment on the producer side or Google APIs

-### Producer Project
+## Connect to a Producer Project

 A producer project is the project that owns and hosts the service being made available via PSC with the help of service attachment